FaintLocket424/HaskellNotes/New Vault/The Basic Type Classes of Haskell.md

 ```

 But as it stands, there's nothing stopping us from putting a `Char` or a `(Int, [Bool])` into the function, which makes no sense.
 The `(+)` operator only works on numbers.

-If only we could apply some sort of constraint on the type variable, to only allow items of a certain typeclass…

 Say we had a typeclass called `Num` which represented integer and floating point numbers.
 Well, that's exactly what we want to allow into our `(+)` function!